Skip to content

 § 1501.
 Congressional declaration of policy

-• (1) to authorize and regulate the location, ownership, construction, and operation of deepwater ports in waters beyond the territorial limits of the United States;
+• (1) authorize and regulate the location, ownership, construction, and operation of deepwater ports in waters beyond the territorial limits of the United States;

-• (3) to protect the interests of the United States and those of adjacent coastal States in the location, construction, and operation of deepwater ports;
+• (3) protect the interests of the United States and those of adjacent coastal States in the location, construction, and operation of deepwater ports;

-• (4) to protect the rights and responsibilities of States and communities to regulate growth, determine land use, and otherwise protect the environment in accordance with law;
+• (4) protect the rights and responsibilities of States and communities to regulate growth, determine land use, and otherwise protect the environment in accordance with law;

 Change History

-No history yet for this section.
+No amendments tracked yet for this section.